kodecocodes/i9t/custom-segues/custom-segues.markdown

 ![iPhone](images/PamperedPets.png)

 Explore your starter project and see how it works.
-When you run the app, you will see a single scene which shows the photo, address and feeding instructions for a single pet, a goldfish.
+When you run the app, you will see a single scene which shows the photo, address and feeding instructions for a single pet, the star of our show - Bubbles the goldfish.
 There is also a button for Vet information that currently doesn't work.
 You'll be creating a popover for that later on.

 Have a look at **Main.storyboard**.
 There are a number of scenes that have been created for you, but initially the Animal Detail scene and the Animal Photo scene are the scenes that you'll be working with.